 Watch a free preview of his Control Your Emotions, Screens, & Impulses presentation above and review 5 Lessons Students Will Learn at the bottom of the page.
 Then forward this to your PTA, school, or youth group.

-Email Casey@CelebrateCalm.com with the name of your school.
-Casey will customize the presentation for you, show you how to use this with your students, and answer all your questions.
+Email Casey@CelebrateCalm.com with the name of your school or group.
+Casey will provide a price quote, customize the presentation for you, show you how to use this with your students, and answer all your questions.

 In a concise, 30-minute video, your students will learn these 5 lessons: